AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 ## Overview

-Polar chart plot allows to draw scatter chart using polar coordinate system, which is is a two-dimensional coordinate system in which each point on a plane is determined by a distance from a fixed point and an angle from a fixed direction.
+Polar chart plot allows to draw scatter chart using the polar coordinate system, which is a two-dimensional coordinate system in which each point on a plane is determined by a distance from a fixed point and an angle from a fixed direction.

 ## Chart

-AnyChart allows to display three types of series on Polar chart: Line, Area and Marker.
-You need to set **anychart.polar ()** to display Polar chart:
+AnyChart allows to display three types of series on a Polar chart: Line, Area and Marker.
+You need to create a chart using **anychart.polar()** method to display Polar chart:

 ```
   // chart type